Stormborn: At Dragonstone

 Daenerys confronts Varys over his previously shifting allegiances.
 Varys declares he is loyal to the people of the realm, and Daenerys makes him swear to be always honest with her, threatening to burn him alive if he ever betrays her.

 Daenerys grants an audience to Melisandre, who urges her to meet Jon Snow.
 Tyrion vouches for Jon and recommends the Starks as allies.
 Daenerys instructs Tyrion to summon Jon to bend the knee.

 During a war council, Yara Greyjoy and Ellaria Sand support an overwhelming offensive on King's Landing.
 Unwilling to win the war at the cost of innocent lives, Daenerys instead adopts Tyrion's plan to have her Westerosi allies besiege King's Landing, while the Unsullied will take Casterly Rock.
 Olenna Tyrell advises Daenerys to trust more in her own instinct than counsel of her advisors.

 Before departing to lead his army, Grey Worm reveals to Missandei he never feared before loving her.
 Missandei is moved by his words and they make love.

 In Oldtown

 Archmaester Ebrose tells Sam that Jorah's greyscale is now untreatable, Jorah has about six months of sanity left, and suicide is his only alternative to exile in Valyria.
 Sam discovers a treatment; Ebrose tells him it is forbidden because it risks transmission, but Sam performs the agonizing procedure in secret.

 At Winterfell

 Jon receives Daenerys' message.
-Sansa and Davos advocate refusal, but Davos notes that dragonfire can stop the undead.
+Sansa and Davos advocate refusal, but Davos notes that dragonglass can stop the undead.
 After receiving Sam's information about dragonglass on Dragonstone, Jon decides to go, despite uniform opposition from his loyalists.
 Jon names Sansa as regent, surprising her, and threatens Littlefinger to stop pursuing Sansa when he tries to ingratiate himself with Jon.